antaed/gvim_config/README.md

 ![screenshot](https://repository-images.githubusercontent.com/221772262/3b133600-08e1-11ea-9918-69150027f6ef)

-This repository contains my gVim configuration for a new Windows computer, it is based on my own work flow as a web developer (in PHP, JavaScript, HTML, CSS) and it includes:
+This repository contains my gVim configuration process for a new Windows computer, it is based on my own work flow as a web developer (in PHP, JavaScript, HTML, CSS) and it includes:

 * my **gvimrc**
-* my **vimfiles** directory (which also includes my custom theme, my snippets and my syntax files)
+* **vimfiles** directory containing the files to load my custom theme, snippets and syntax rules
 * script to add [Vim Renamer](https://github.com/qpkorr/vim-renamer) to Windows Explorer context menu
 * script to remap CapsLock to Ctrl/Esc
 * script to replace the Vim icon